hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-epic-apply-solution.md

    - [ ] Install the WAVE browser extension
 - [ ] Log in as the user indicated (resource 1.02.01)
 - [ ] navigate to the page you are going to fix (resource 1.02.02)
-- [ ] Open the TDM WAVE Accessibility Audit Spreadsheet, for this [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] (resource 1.03) and find the row that relates to this  issues page.
+- [ ] Open the TDM WAVE Accessibility Audit Spreadsheet, for this [REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error](s): [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] (resource 1.03) and find the row that relates to this  issues page.
 - [ ] Run the WAVE extension with no elements focused, or clicked
-- [ ] Find the [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] referenced in the Spreadsheet (1.03)
+- [ ] Find the REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error] referenced in the Spreadsheet (1.03)
-- [ ] This [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] has been resolved on other pages, so review `Project Team Solution` section (resource 1.04.01.01)
+- [ ] This REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error] has been resolved on other pages, so review `Project Team Solution` section (resource 1.04.01.01)
 - [ ] Apply solution
 - [ ] Submit PR
-- [ ] Add PR to spreadsheet in PR column next to [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] (resource 1.03)
+- [ ] Add PR to spreadsheet in PR column next to [REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error](s): [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] (resource 1.03)
 - [ ] On this issue
    - [ ] Add labels:
       - `ready for accessibility lead`